Parking on Campus

 What should I do if I cannot get a permit?

 If you do not get a permit, there are a number of other travel options available.
-They can all be found on the getting here section of the University website.
-Day permits are available at a cost of £5 and can be purchased via our web based system or the paysmarti app found on Google play store and Apple app store
+They can all be found on the getting here section of the website.
+Limited day permits may be available at a cost of £5 via the PayByPhone app, as detailed in the Daily Parking section of this webpage.

-I bring a motorbike to work, do I need a permit?
+I bring a motorcycle to work, do I need a permit?

 Where else can i park if not on campus?